-In this letter, we study the dynamics of a strongly driven two-level system by performing Floquet spectroscopy in a DQD-resonator hybrid system.
-When we apply a continuous microwave tone onto the DQD, the nonequilibrium population of the eigenstates displays novel features in the cavity-assisted LZSM interference patterns measured by the superconducting resonator.
-In particular, when the hybrid system is driven near half-resonance frequency, there arise in the interference fringes crescent-shaped holes, where reflectance peaks become troughs in analogy to optical hole-burning \cite{WallsMilburn1995a}.
+In this work, we study the strongly driven dynamics of a two-level system by performing Floquet spectroscopy in a DQD-resonator hybrid system.
+When we apply a continuous microwave tone onto the DQD, the nonequilibrium population of the eigenstates displays novel features in the cavity-assisted LZSM interference patterns measured by the high-impedance superconducting resonator.
+In particular, when the hybrid system is driven near half of the resonator frequency, there arise in the interference fringes crescent-shaped holes, where reflectance peaks acquire troughs in analogy to optical hole-burning \cite{WallsMilburn1995a}.
 Applying the theory for dispersive readout of driven systems \cite{Kohler2018a}, we reveal that this phenomenon is caused by a redistribution of the Floquet state population at avoided quasienergy crossings where the system experiences a double resonance, and can be controlled via the driving parameters.

-Our device consists of a semiconductor DQD and a high impedance 1/4 wavelength superconducting quantum interference device (SQUID) array resonator, as illustrated in Fig.~\ref{fig:setup}(a).
+Our device consists of a semiconductor DQD and a 1/4 wavelength superconducting quantum interference device (SQUID) array resonator with a high impedance of $Z_\text{r}\approx\SI{1}{\kilo\ohm}$, as illustrated in Fig.~\ref{fig:setup}(a).
 A few electrons are trapped in the DQD defined electrically within a GaAs/AlGaAs heterostructure.
 The electron occupation $(m,n)$ of the DQD is controlled by gate voltages $V_\text{L}$ and $V_\text{R}$, as depicted in the charge stability diagram in Fig.~\ref{fig:setup}(b).
 In the parameter range considered, the DQD dynamics is restricted to the charge states with one excess electron in the left or right QD, denoted by $|L\rangle$ and $|R\rangle$, respectively.
-Within this basis, the DQD Hamiltonian can be written as $H_0=\varepsilon \sigma _z/2+t_\text{c}\sigma_x$, where $\varepsilon$ is the detuning between $|L\rangle$ and $|R\rangle$ and controlled by $V_\text{L}$, $t_{\rm c}$ is the interdot tunnel coupling, while $\sigma_z$ and $\sigma_x$ are Pauli matrices.
+Within this basis, the DQD Hamiltonian can be written as $H_0=\varepsilon \sigma _z/2+t_\text{c}\sigma_x$, where $\varepsilon$ is the detuning between $|L\rangle$ and $|R\rangle$ controlled by $V_\text{L}$, $t_{\rm c}$ is the interdot tunnel coupling, while $\sigma_z$ and $\sigma_x$ are Pauli matrices.
 Diagonalizing $H_0$, we obtain the energy splitting of a free qubit, $\Delta E=\sqrt{\varepsilon^2+(2t_c)^2}$.